Specific Area Message Encoding: Internal use only

-Future implementation:
+Future implementation

 The following codes are part of the CEA standard for receiver decoders, but are not listed as being in use by any agencies in the United States.
-Environment Canada lists these codes as being "for future implementation".
+Environment Canada lists these codes, along with several others, as "for possible future implementation".
 None of these event codes are being implemented in Mexico, as Mexico's network is for seismic and volcanic alerts at this time.